fastoch/OverTheWire/Bandit.md

 - exit the current ssh session: `exit`
 - log into bandit1: `ssh bandit1@bandit.labs.overthewire.org -p 2220`
 - enter the pwd you've just found (ctrl+shift+c then ctrl+shift+v)
-- check the presence of the file called - with `ls`
+- check the presence of the file called - with `ls -al`
 - since you cannot display the contents of this file with `cat -`, you need to use `cat ./-`
 - the previous cmd means "display the contents of the - file that is located in the current folder